 Twitter to introduce encrypted messaging and new chat services

-Twitter is set on Wednesday to launch a service that lets users of the platform send encrypted direct messages, while the social media company also plans to add voice and video calling capabilities, according to CEO Elon Musk.
+Twitter is set on Wednesday to launch a service that lets users of the platform send encrypted messages, while the social media company also plans to add voice and video chat capabilities, according to CEO Elon Musk.

-In a tweet, Musk said the update will include at least two new functions to the platform's direct messaging, or DM, feature, in addition to introducing encryption for DMs.
+In a tweet, Musk said the app's latest update will include at least two new functions to the platform's direct messaging, or DM, feature, in addition to introducing encryption for DMs.

 "The acid test is that I could not see your DMs even if there was a gun to my head," wrote Musk, who owns Twitter.

-He also shared that the update enables users to reply to any message in a direct message thread, not just the most recent message in the chat.
+He added that the update enables users to reply to any message in a DM thread, not just the most recent message in the chat.

 The encrypted messaging features "should" become available on Wednesday, Musk said.
 He did not offer a concrete timeline for launching video and voice calling features, which would allow Twitter users to call others on the platform.

-Twitter has previously struggled to deliver promised products on time, and has sometimes failed to deliver on its promises at all.
-In February, for example, Musk said Twitter would split its advertising revenue with content creators, something that has not yet come to fruition.
-That same month, he also vowed give developers access to Twitter's algorithm "next week."
-That, too, hasn't happened yet.
+Twitter has previously struggled to deliver on its promises on time, and has sometimes failed to deliver on them at all.
+In February, for example, Musk said Twitter would split its advertising revenue with content creators, something that has yet to come to fruition.
+That same month, he also vowed to give developers access to Twitter's algorithm "next week."
+That hasn't happened yet either.

 Calls for privacy

-Encryption is the process of protecting sensitive or private data by using an algorithm to scramble that information so only the sender and intended recipient can read it.
+Encryption is the process of protecting sensitive or private data using an algorithm to scramble the information so that only the sender and intended recipient can read it.

 The move toward encrypted messaging is generally positive for social media users, said Kohei Kurihara, co-founder of Privacy by Design Lab.
 But he advises users to be mindful of how that data is stored.